(And These 7 Ways of Doing It Right)

 - Tell Them It’s Their Choice

-You don’t want to be pushy – you’ll likely receive many NOs that way.
-People just don’t want to be pressured into making a decision.
+You don’t want to be pushy.
+That’s the way you’ll definitely receive a no. People just don’t want to be pressured into making a decision.

-Instead of being pushy, you can remind your prospects that after all, it’s their choice – and wrap it up with the benefits and reasons of choosing a product, service or a certain action.
-However, make sure that reminder is used only once – because if it’s used two or more times, it then becomes aggressive sales topics you are trying to avoid.
+Instead of being pushy, remind your prospects that after all, it’s their choice.
+But ensure you’ve shown the benefits and reasons of choosing a product, service or certain action.
+Make sure that reminder is used only once.
+If it’s used two or more times, it then becomes aggressive sales tactics you really should avoid.

 A Final Word